Identical ancestors point: Of Homo sapiens

 The identical ancestors point for Homo sapiens has been the subject of debate.
-In 2004, Rohde, Olson and Chang showed through simulations that, given the false assumption of random mate choice without geographic barriers, the Identical Ancestors Point for all humans would be surprisingly recent, on the order of 5,000-15,000 years ago.
+In 2003 Rohde estimated it to be between 5000 and 15,000 years ago.
+In 2004, Rohde, Olson and Chang showed through simulations that, given the false assumption of random mate choice without geographic barriers, the identical ancestors point for all humans would be surprisingly recent, on the order of 5,000–15,000 years ago.
 Ralph and Coop (2013), considering the European population and working from genetics, came to similar conclusions for the recent common ancestry of Europeans.
+More recently, however, researchers have estimated the European isopoint to be closer to 1000 A.D.

-All living people share exactly the same set of ancestors before the Identical Ancestors Point, all the way to the very first single-celled organism.
+All living people share exactly the same set of ancestors before the identical ancestors point, all the way to the very first single-celled organism.
 However, people will vary widely in how much ancestry and genes they inherit from each ancestor, which will cause them to have very different genotypes and phenotypes.

 This is illustrated in the 2003 simulation as follows: considering the ancestral populations alive at 5000 BC, close to the ACA point, a modern-day Japanese person will get 88.4% of their ancestry from Japan, and most of the remainder from China or Korea, with only 0.00049% traced to Norway; conversely, a modern-day Norwegian will get over 92% of their ancestry from Norway (or over 96% from Scandinavia) and only 0.00044% from Japan.

 Thus, even though the Norwegian and Japanese person share the same set of ancestors, these ancestors appear in their family tree in dramatically different proportions.
 A Japanese person in 5000 BC with present-day descendants will likely appear trillions of times in a modern-day Japanese person's family tree, but might appear only one time in a Norwegian person's family tree.
 A 5000 BC Norwegian person will similarly appear far more times in a typical Norwegian person's family tree than they will appear in a Japanese person's family tree.

+Note that a person in the population today does not necessarily inherit any genetic material from a given ancestor at the identical ancestors point.
+For example, a Japanese person may not inherit any genetic material from his Norwegian ancestors.
+In that case, they are genealogical ancestors but not genetic ancestors.
+The same goes even for the most recent common ancestor.